 We’re joking.
-Moms are great and deserve praise 365 days a year (or 366 this leap year).
-But if you are buying flowers this Mother’s Day, shopping portals for all the major airlines, Rakuten (formerly known as eBates) and even Chase Ultimate Rewards are offering up to 30 points for every $1 spent at several flower delivery sites like FTD.com and 1-800-Flowers.
+Moms are great and deserve praise 365 days a year.
+But if you are buying flowers this Mother's Day, shopping portals for many of the major airlines and the excellent shopping portal Rakuten – one of the best such portals, period – are offering up to 30 points for every $1 spent at several popular flower delivery sites like FTD.com, ProFlowers and 1-800-Flowers.

-And through May 11, new Rakuten members can earn even more.
-First, sign up for Rakuten if you haven’t already. you’ll earn an additional $30 bonus after completing your first purchase of at least $30.
-This is a limited time offer and you can read our full post on this here.
+And it gets even better if it's your first time using Rakuten to do your online shopping.
+New members who sign up for Rakuten will earn an additional $30 bonus (or 3,000 Amex points) after completing their first purchase of at least $30.
 Full disclosure: We also get a bonus, so we appreciate it if you use our link!

 Regardless of which shopping portal you choose, there are a ton of extra points and miles to be earned.
-On a $40 floral arrangement, 30x airline miles means 1,200 miles to your favorite airline – or $15 to $20 cashback.
 So while your toughest choice will be between roses and lilies, the second hardest will be where to credit your bonus miles.

 How It Works